 There is no cure for psoriasis.
 Successful management is very much dependent on the patient fully understanding the chronic nature of psoriasis and the therapeutic options that are available to them.
 Points to consider prior to initiating therapy include:

-Treatment must be individualized and depends on the characteristics of the psoriasis – its body location, thickness of lesions and degree of erythema and scaling.
+Treatment must be individualised and depends on the characteristics of the psoriasis – its body location, thickness of lesions and degree of erythema and scaling.
 In addition, the patient’s preference or commitment to therapy must also be considered.

 To enhance the availability and appropriate use of therapies and increase patient satisfaction, psoriasis treatment goals have been developed by both European and Australian consensus committees.
-The Australian treatment goals, which are in agreement with the European treatment goals, are summarized in the following table.
+The Australian treatment goals, which are in agreement with the European treatment goals, are summarised in the following table.